Quick Answer

 And because cases with bigger settlements usually involve more serious injuries, the process of treatment and recovery takes longer too.

-When an agreement on the settlement amount isn’t reached quickly, the insurance company is sometimes making a bet that you and your lawyer won’t file a personal injury lawsuit or that you don’t have the patience or money to wait.
-They’re like the casinos in Las Vegas: they have the data and resources and they’ve done this literally a million times before.
-Just one more reason why it’s good to have a trusted expert on your side, guiding you through the process.
+When an agreement isn't reached quickly, the insurance company is sometimes betting that you don't have the patience or money to wait.
+They're like the casinos in Las Vegas: they have the data and resources and they've done this literally a million times before.
+Mighty's AI evens the playing field — pushing back on lowball offers with documented counteroffers and tracking adjuster response times so the process keeps moving.

 Setting the right expectations

-Personal injury lawyers are known to, well, overpromise when they’re trying to sign clients up early in their case.
-They’re then the masters of walking things back as the case goes on and their predictions don’t come to fruition.
-Find a personal injury lawyer who doesn’t tell you what you want to hear, but who tells you the truth.
-If a law firm is saying they’ll get you a big settlement offer overnight, it’s likely they are over-promising and will end up under-delivering.
+Personal injury lawyers are known to overpromise when they're trying to sign clients up early.
+They're then the masters of walking things back as the case goes on and their predictions don't come to fruition.
+Find a lawyer who doesn't tell you what you want to hear, but who tells you the truth.

 So even if your settlement process takes time, you'll be prepared for the road ahead.